imrannasrullah/quantum_Chemistry/README.md

-Code from Pennylane for quantum chemistry
+Code adapted from Pennylane's Quantum-Chem Modules
+The above two scripts are using VQE for water, one with the default 'dhf' method and one with the 'pyscf method'